erikwt/PullToRefresh-ListView/README.md

 * Nice graphics (thanks to johannilsson - see credits)
 * Animations; bouncing animation and rotation animation
 * Easy to integrate in your Android project (see usage)
+* Works for any Android project targeting Android 1.6 (API level 4) and up
+* Highly customizable

 ## Info